JarrettR/FlatStack/README.md

 ### fsrotate: x, y, z

-3 axis of rotation for the final 3D model, in degrees
+Not yet implemented: 3 axis of rotation for the final 3D model, in degrees

+### fsaxis: x, y, z

+Vector of rotation, with respect to (1,0,0)

 ### fsposition: x, y, z